 As a logical segue from this aspect, the eight of Pentacles also represents hard work and perseverance, the act of repeating an action over and over while getting increasingly better with that particular action until it becomes second nature.
 This steady increase in craftsmanship and skill towards perfection is the final aspect most commonly associated with the eight of pentacles in a divinatory tarot spread.

-The negative elements of the Eight of Pentacles
+Negative elements of Eight of Pentacles

 When the eight of pentacles is reversed in a tarot spread or reading, the actual process illustrated by the card stays more or less the same, but the point of view and assessment of that process drastically changes.